sighupio/fury-kubernetes-aws/katalog/cluster-autoscaler/MAINTENANCE.md

 What was changed:

-- Removed unnecessary helm tags from the manifests and replaced with `app: cluster-autoscaler` when applicable.
+- Removed unnecessary helm tags from the manifests and replaced with `app: cluster-autoscaler` when applicable, to maintain compatibility with older cluster-autoscaler package versions.
 - cluster-autoscaler command changed to:
   ```yaml
   command: